Culinary herbs are easy to grow as long as you treat them like the varied plants they are

 Basil - half hardy annual

-A fabulous herb, though one that I've never been able to grow to any worthwhile extent outdoors.
-It likes a temperature, degree of protection and level of sunlight that is just not easily found in the UK.
-It will grow, but not not enough outdoors to give enough for culinary use, maybe if you live in the south and can give it protection from wind as well as a sunny warm position you may have some success.
-Instead I buy it in pots from the supermarket and grow it on the kitchen windowsill during the brighter months, there's not enough light in winter to keep it going, it just about hangs on but doesn't make enough leaves to use.
+Grow from seed or more easily split a pot from the supermarket (see below).
+Difficult to any worthwhile extent outdoors in the UK, It likes a temperature, degree of protection and level of sunlight that is just not readily found.
+It won't grow well enough outdoors to give enough for culinary use, maybe in the south with protection from wind and a sunny warm position you may have some success.
+A greenhouse or conservatory is ideal or a sunny kitchen windowsill during the brighter months, there's not enough light in winter to keep it going.

 When gathering herbs, treat it like pruning the plant.
 You'd never prune by removing leaves and leaving a naked stem so apply the same principle to your herbs and you'll be rewarded with more and more leaves to pick and better looking plants.